seanjensengrey/colony-js/README.md

 For the compiler:

 * CoffeeScript runtime is required to run the compiler.
-* Lua 5.1, the bitop package, and the "debug" library are required to run Colony-compiled scripts.

 For compiled code:

 * "lib/colony-js.lua" is a required library for all compiled scripts.
+* Lua 5.1, the `bitop` package, and the "debug" library are required to run Colony-compiled scripts.

-## JavaScript Interop
+## JavaScript (Colony) Interop

 Interop with other JavaScript modules works a la CommonJS through the global `require` function.
 Note that any JavaScript modules that are required must also have been compiled with colony to Lua.